 Treatments for blocked nose sufferers

-Read more about common blocked nose problem below and understand blocked nose treatments including laser turbinoplasty under local anaesthetic.
+Read more about common blocked nose problems below and understand blocked nose treatments including laser turbinoplasty under local anaesthetic.
 A full breakdown of prices for nose unblocking, septoplasty and laser turbinoplasty can be found here.
 Also see our blocked nose FAQ page for answers to common questions.

 Blocked nose problems

 Having a blocked nose is a very common symptom in the adult population of the U.K. It is often difficult to tolerate for many patients, since they have to breathe through their mouth much of the time.
-This can cause excessive dryness, which can damage the gums, and sometimes cause drooling.
+This can cause excessive dryness, which damages the gums, and sometimes causes drooling.
+Chronic mouth breathing is also bad for the lungs and may also precipitate tonsil problems.

 Mouth breathers tend to be slow, noisy eaters and the blocked feeling itself is often highly off-putting, affecting the ability to exercise and function normally.
 Sense of smell and taste can also be affected.

 Snoring is common in those with a blocked nose, as an open mouth causes the mandible (jaw bone) to move backwards.
 This means the tongue, which is attached to the mandible, also moves backwards, thus obstructing the space behind the tongue — which is by far the commonest site for snoring sound initiation.

 Nose blockage may also be associated with sneezing and a runny nose (rhinitis).
 The “Nasal Cycle” always means that one side of the nose will be open, the other relatively blocked, from time to time and side to side during the day and night.
 The problem therefore arises when the side that should unblock during the nasal cycle, can’t.
 Then the nose becomes totally blocked.
 Allergy, humidity, air temperature, stress, etc., can all be associated with a blocked nose.